My Boss Hit On Me, What Should I Do?

 We all know that sexual harassment at the workplace is, by definition, illegal.
 But it is also the case that there is nothing inherently wrong with romances developing between co-workers.
 In fact, one survey found nearly one out of five couples meet through work, and even our current president met his wife when he was a summer associate at her law firm.
 But when a romantic or sexual advance is unwanted, and especially when it is your boss that is hitting on you, you may be wondering whether things have entered into illegal territory, and what you should do next.

-What Exactly Did the Boss Do or Say?
+What Exactly Did Your Boss Do or Say?

 If your boss simply complimented you in a way that was not meant to provoke or harass you and was not overly suggestive, this alone likely does not rise to the level of harassment.
 The same is true if your boss asked if you would like to go on a date or otherwise spend time together outside of your work, as such an isolated, non-threatening, non-suggestive invitation is likely not harassment.
 And if you are receptive to/welcome the invitation, then it would be unlikely to be considered harassment under state or federal law.
 After all, coworker dating in and of itself is not illegal.
 (It may be against company policy, so you may want to check with HR first.)